-Buildings20-39 yearsMachinery and equipment3-7 yearsComputer and software3-5 years

-Leasehold improvements
+Buildings Machinery and equipment Computer and software Leasehold improvements Capitalized software Furniture and fixtures 20-39 years

+3-7 years

+3-5 years

 Lesser of lease term or 10 years

+3-5 years

-Capitalized software 3-5 years Furniture and fixtures 5-7 years
+5-7 years

 (j) Leases

 The Company defines lease agreements at their inception as either operating or finance leases depending on certain defined criteria.
 Certain lease agreements may entitle the Company to receive rent holidays, other incentives, or periodic payment increases over the lease term.
 Accordingly, rent expense under operating leases is recognized on the straight-line basis over the original lease term, inclusive of predetermined minimum rent escalations or modifications and rent holidays.